-Let's look at the Old Testament model of this.
+Children's Ministry in the Old Testament

 God's People Gather to Be Equipped and Lead by Godly Leaders

 The Old Testament model most clearly appears with the giving of the God's law to Moses.
 Through it, the LORD instituted regular times of worship, from the Sabbaths each week to the national festivals each year.
 He instructed them in making the tabernacle where they could gather together and worship Him.
 He raised up priests as well as prophets to speak His Word to them.